ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 Features are:

-- Including reservoirs, polder, lakes (Annex 1-3)
+- Including reservoirs, polder, lakes
-- including inflow hydrographs (Annex 4)
+- including inflow hydrographs
-- using a double kinematic wave approach for channel routing (Annex 5)
+- using a double kinematic wave approach for channel routing
-- using the diffusion wave approach instead of kinematic wave for channel routing (Annex 6)
+- using the diffusion wave approach instead of kinematic wave for channel routing
-- Including transmission loss (Annex 7)
+- Including transmission loss
-- Using water use maps (Annex 8)
+- Using water use maps
-- Simulating water levels (Annex 9)
+- Simulating water levels

 [🔝](#top)

-As explained in Chapter 5, the 'lfoptions' element gives you additional control over what LISFLOOD is doing.
+As explained in **Chapter XXXXX**, the 'lfoptions' element gives you additional control over what LISFLOOD is doing.
 Using options it is possible to switch certain parts of the model on or off.
 This way you can tell the model exactly which output files are reported and which ones aren't.
 Also, they can be used to activate a number of additional model features, such as the simulation of reservoirs and inflow hydrographs.

 The table below lists all currently implemented options and their corresponding defaults.
 All currently implemented options are switches (1= on, 0=off).
 You can set as many options as you want (or none at all).
-Table 10.1 lists all currently implemented options[^13].
-Note that each option generally requires additional items in the settings file.
+The Table below lists all currently implemented options[^13].

+>  Note that each option generally requires additional items in the settings file.
 For instance, using the inflow hydrograph option requires an input map and time series, which have to be specified in the settings file.
 If you want to report discharge maps at each time step, you will first have to specify under which name they will be written.
 The template settings file that is provided with LISFLOOD always contains file definitions for all optional output maps and time series.

-The use of the *output* options is described in detail in Chapter 8.
+The use of the *output* options is described in detail in **Chapter XXXXX**.

-*Table A11.1 LISFLOOD options*
+***Table:*** *LISFLOOD options.*

 | Option                                                       | Description                                                  | Default |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------- |